DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

       * encompasses a broader set of principles related to the authority and control that a country and/or region asserts over the data generated within its jurisdiction, includes where the data is stored and concerns about legal jurisdiction and compliance with local data protection laws
     * **Scope**:
       * broader range of concerns (legal jurisdiction, reg compliance, and overarching authority over data collected within its boundaries)
-      * extends beyond just storage location to include control and goverance aspects
+      * extends beyond just storage location to include control and governace aspects
     * **Drivers**:
-      * driven by legal, political, and cultural consideratios
+      * driven by legal, political, and cultural considerations
       * governments may enact data sovereignty regulations to protect the privacy of their citizens, ensure compliance with local laws, and asset control over data processing/handling within their boarders
     * **Implications**:
       * impacts both data storage locations and influence how organizations handle/process data including governance, legal compliance, and interactions with 3rd party service providers